 Asthma is a condition that causes inflammation (swelling and tightening) in the airways of the lungs.
 When an asthma attack happens, it is hard for air to pass through the lungs.
 This can lead to symptoms like wheezing, coughing, and trouble breathing.
 Asthma is often managed with medication in inhalers for fast symptom relief (when an attack happens) and/or with daily medication to help reduce inflammation (to prevent attacks).

-Asthma is one of the most common chronic diseases among people of reproductive age.
+Asthma is one of the most common chronic diseases among women of reproductive age.
 For some people, asthma attacks may be triggered by things like breathing in cold air, cold/flu viruses, heavy exercise, chemicals, smoke, and allergies.
 Avoiding triggers and having a good medical plan in place can lower the number of asthma attacks you have.
 Asthma that is not well controlled can increase the chance of problems in pregnancy, so it is important to talk with your healthcare provider about the best way to treat your asthma.

 I have asthma.
 Can it make it harder for me to get pregnant?